samd-systems/palo-alto-labs/Application-Based-Internet-Access-Enforcement-on-Palo-Alto-NGFW/README.md

 # Lab – Application-Based Internet Access Enforcement on Palo Alto NGFW

 ## Overview
-This lab demonstrates the risk of unrestricted outbound Internet access and validates YouTube-only outbound access using Palo Alto NGFW App-ID with URL filtering to ensure accurate enforcement.
+This lab validates application-based outbound Internet access by restricting a specific internal host to explicitly permitted application using Palo Alto NGFW App-ID with URL filtering.

 While YouTube is used here as a representative application, the same enforcement model applies to any approved SaaS or web application.